deasterly/CPMT-1077/Practice_Lab_1-Solution_Key.md

-# CPMT-1075 Final Lab Solution Key
+# Dave's Practice Lab 1 Solution Key

-#### Topic 101: System Architecture
+#### System Architecture
-#### Topic 102: Linux Installation and Package Management
+#### Linux Installation and Package Management
-#### Topic 103: GNU and Unix Commands
+#### GNU and Unix Commands
-#### Topic 104: Devices, Linux Filesystems, Filesystem Hierarchy Standard
+#### Devices, Linux Filesystems, Filesystem Hierarchy Standard

 A WORD TO THE WISE:  One of the most important parts of a "real IT job" is being able to test and verify your own work.
 The examples below are just one of many different ways to accomplish these objectives on a Linux system.
-If you find a better way, please share it in the Google Classroom comments!
+If you find a better way, use it!

 NOTE: Lots of extraneous output was removed from the solutions, so if you see other messages then read them carefully and disregard non-errors.